How you interact with and relate to others can impact how successful you are in life and your career.

-No one wants to work with someone who is negative and always complaining.
-And no manager wants to hire or promote someone who is rude, temperamental, or unreliable.
+How you interact with and relate to others can impact your success in life and your career.
+No one wants to work with someone who is negative and always complaining, and no manager wants to hire or promote someone who is rude, temperamental, or unreliable.

 What Are Interpersonal Skills?

-We use interpersonal skills in all aspects of life, but they are vital if you want to be successful in your career.
+We use these skills in all aspects of life, but they are vital if you want to be successful in your career.
+Good interpersonal skills can help you be likable and build strong relationships with co-workers and customers, making your job more enjoyable.

 1. Change Your Surroundings

 A total change in scenery will help you open up your senses and learn from what is happening around you.
-So instead of sitting at your desk being aware only of what’s happening inside your brain, go and spend time around other people.
+So, instead of sitting at your desk being aware only of what’s happening inside your brain, go and spend time around other people.

 2. People Watch